TfTHacker/obsidian42-strange-new-worlds/README.md

 # Exclude Obsidian's ignored folders
 When this is toggled on in SNW settings, the plugin will skip processing files in Obsidian's ignore folder list from Settings > Files & Links > Exclude Files.

+# Incompatiblities
+Sadly there can be some plugin incompatibilities.
+No one is at fault, but we all fight for the same resources in Obsidian.
+I will maintain a list of issues here:
++ Excalidraw: SNW does now show the counter
++ Kanban: SNW does not show the counter

 # odd issues
 Modifying the underyling Obsidian rendering engine is not easy.
 It is a complex piece of software.
 There are some issues we have not been able to resolve, so we had to compromise.
 We will list such examples as they surface here: